- Who We Are

-Advocates in our new Elder Victim Advocate program serve as the link between elder victims of crime and the necessary supports they need in order to respond to special circumstances.
-LifeSpan has continuously been recognized as a leader in the field of elder advocacy and is uniquely poised and excited to be expanding our senior service role and expertise in Butler County.
+Advocates in our Elder Victim Advocate program serve as the link between elder victims of crime and the necessary supports they need in order to respond to special circumstances.
+An Elder Victim Advocate supports Butler County adults 50 and over who have been victims of financial exploitation; physical, emotional or sexual abuse; robbery; burglary; neglect and other crimes to recover from crimes.

 In order to further expand its capacity to reach as many victims as possible, LifeSpan is recruiting and training volunteers to serve as Victim Advocates.